-The spatial blurring of the fMRI measurements was modeled as a shiftinvariant linear system, i.e., as a convolution of the neural activity with a point-spread function (Engel, Glover, & Wandell, 1997).
+The spatial blurring of the fMRI measurements was modeled as a shift-invariant linear system, that is, as a convolution of the neural activity with a point-spread function (Engel et al., 1997).
 Specifically, the hypothetical neural activity (Figure A1, left column) was convolved with a Gaussian filter (middle column) to yield the fMRI response (right column).
 The shape of the hemodynamic spread was assumed to be constant, independent of the magnitude of the neural response.
-Furthermore, we assumed that the hemodynamic responses increased monotonically with the underlying neural activity but the model did not depend on a relationship strictly linear between activity and hemodynamic neural re-(e.g., the hemodynamics could sponse exhibit an initial expansive nonlinearity at low levels of neural activity followed by a compressive nonlinearity as the neural activity increased).
+Furthermore, we assumed that the hemodynamic responses increased monotonically with the underlying neural activity, but the model did not depend on a strictly linear relationship between neural activity and hemodynamic response (e.g., the hemodynamics could exhibit an initial expansive nonlinearity at low levels of neural activity followed by a compressive nonlinearity as the neural activity increased).
 We selected a threshold level of the simulated fMRI response, which was equivalent to adopting a particular statistical threshold (p value) in analyzing the fMRI data.
-Finally, the extent of activation was defined as the square of the region covered by the suprathreshold activity (because the simulation conducted in 1-dimension whereas was actual hemodynamic spread occur on 2dimensional cortical surfaces), and the response amplitude was defined as the average response magnitude for all suprathreshold points.
+Finally, the extent of activation was defined as the square of the region covered by the suprathreshold activity (because the simulation was conducted in one dimension whereas actual hemodynamic spread occurs on two-dimensional cortical surfaces), and the response amplitude was defined as the average response magnitude for all suprathreshold points.

 As an illustration of the potential confound between the area and amplitude hypotheses, consider the three scenarios depicted in the three rows in Figure A1.
 The first row shows a reference condition, the second row corresponds to the same amplitude of neural activity as the first row but with a larger extent, and the third row corresponds to the same extent of neural activity but with a higher amplitude.
 As can be seen in the figure, the extent of the simulated fMRI activation in both the second and third rows is larger than that in the first row.
-Likewise, the peaks of the simulated fMRI response amplitudes in the two bottom rows are higher than that in the first row.
-Thus a change in the extent or the amplitude underlying neural activity of might produce similar effects the in fMRI measurements.
+Likewise, the

-neural activity & BOLD spread = fMRI response
+Neural activity \otimes BOLD spread = fMRI response

 Figure A1.
 Schematic of the model.
 Left column, hypothesized spatial distribution of the underlying neural activity as a function of cortical position.
-The middle column represents the blurring effect of the hemodynamics.
+Middle column, blurring effect of the hemodynamics.
 Right column, simulated fMRI responses computed by convolution of the first two columns.
 All panels within a column are in the same scale.
 The three rows represent different scenarios of cortical activity.
 First row, reference condition.
 Second row, wider extent of cortical activity but with the same amplitude as the reference condition.
 Third row, higher amplitude but with the same extent of cortical activity as the reference condition.